 Understandably, you may be interested in finding an investment app that strikes a balance between the simplistic Acorns and the more complicated Robinhood.
 Enter “robo-advisor” platform Betterment.

-Betterment allows you to be highly hands-off as an investor, but also provides the tools you need if you do want more control in the future.
+Betterment allows you to be a hands-off investor, which can be great if you have better things to do than learn about investing.
+But the company also provides the tools and resources you need if you do want more control in the future.

 Increase the power of the best investing apps